linien-org/linien/README.md

 ![image](https://raw.githubusercontent.com/hermitdemschoenenleben/linien/master/docs/mac.jpg)

-Default value for user name and password is `root`.
+Default value for user name and password is `root` (but you should probably change the password...).

 When connecting to a RedPitaya for the first time, the Linien offers you to install the server component.
 Please note that this requires internet access on the RedPitaya (LAN access is not sufficient).